zencd/groovy2kotlin/README.md

 - preserve javadoc
 - move static members into the companion object
 - `Some.class` -> `Some::class.java`
+- replace use/import of anno `groovy.transform.CompileStatic` with Kotlin's analog

 ## todo requiring more analysis